lxd98/Giraffe_documentation/docs/source/index.rst

 ``--binsize``

 ​ This parameter is used for the ``gcbias`` function.
-The reference will be split into bins for calculating GC content and sequencing depth.
+The reference will be split into bins to calculate GC content and sequencing depth.
 The default value is 1 kb.

 Running demo